Shotix/Shotix/README.md

 # 💫 About Me:
-🔭 Currently working on a small little ACC related project
+🔭 Currently working on a little WRC related project

 # 💻 Tech Stack: